Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Kumbakonam

-- Highlight: Explore 219 wall paintings in the temple that explains the episodes of the epic story of Ramayanam.
+- Highlight: Explore 219 wall paintings in the temple that explain the episodes of the epic story of Ramayanam.

 Ekambareswarar Temple: Witness an array of Shiva Lingam and 63 granite images of the Nayanmars in Kanchipuram